Ordet (studio): Business

 Ordet was founded in 2007 by Yutaka Yamamoto after being fired by his former employer Kyoto Animation during the production of Lucky Star.
 After Lucky Star completed its run, several members of the Kyoto Animation staff left the company and followed Yamamoto.
 Together, they founded Ordet with approximately ¥ 3 million of capital stock.
+On March 1, 2025, Ordet shuttered its operations and was folded into USP.